osman-c/todo-app/README.md

 The database is now running.

 ### Apply migrations
-For application to function, tables are needed.
+For the application to function, tables are needed.
 Migrate tables.

 With npm:
 ```bash
 npm run push